LoginRadius/docs/content/references/sdk/ruby-sdk/index.md

-##### Account Create (POST)
+#### Account Create (POST)

 This API is used to create an account in Cloud Storage.
-This API bypass the normal email verification process and manually creates the user.
+This API bypasses the normal email verification process and manually creates the user.

 In order to use this API, you need to format a JSON request body with all of the mandatory fields